Self-dual instantons and gravitating dyons in non-Abelian ModMax theory: Non-Abelian ModMax theory

 Notice that (anti-)self-dual configurations in Yang-Mills theory are singular here, as they satisfy $X=\pm Y$.
 Nevertheless, as we will see below, there is a generalized (anti-)self-duality condition in non-Abelian ModMax theory that allows one to obtain regular configurations.
 On the other hand, the Bianchi identity in this case reads

-It is worth mentioning that Gibbons and Rasheed studied $SO(2)$ electromagnetic duality invariance of nonlinear electrodynamics in Ref.~\cite{Gibbons:1995cv}.
+It is worth mentioning that Gibbons and Rasheed studied a global $SO(2)$ electromagnetic duality invariance of general nonlinear electrodynamics in Ref.~\cite{Gibbons:1995cv}.
 They concluded that the condition $\tilde{F}_{\mu\nu}F^{\mu\nu}=\tilde{P}_{\mu\nu}P^{\mu\nu}$ ensures that the theory is invariant under duality rotations.
 One can check that the non-Abelian generalization of the Gibbons-Rasheed condition, that is,

 is satisfied if the definition in Eq.~\eqref{P-tensor} is assumed.
+However, Eqs.~\eqref{eom-A} and~\eqref{Bianchi-indentity} are not invariant under global $SO(2)$ duality transformations, as they both depend explicitly on the non-Abelian gauge connection.
+Hence, due to the nonlinear nature of the field strength, there is no local transformation of the non-Abelian gauge connection that implements a continuous $SO(2)$ rotation.

-Additionally, conformal invariance implies that the stress-energy tensor must be traceless.
+On the other hand, conformal invariance implies that the stress-energy tensor must be traceless.
 In the case of the non-Abelian theory, the latter is given by

 Then, one can check easily that the condition $g^{\mu\nu}T_{\mu\nu}=0$ is satisfied off-shell by virtue of the identity

 Additionally, in Euclidean signature, the stress-energy tensor~\eqref{Tmunu} can be rewritten as